HarryChiao/comms/lesson1/auto.md

 Source: Sparkfun

 # Connect your ADXL345 to ESP32S3 through Shield
 Before we get in to the coding, let's connect our devices.
 To use a sensor like ADXL345, the preferred way is to use a Shield so that we can plug it when we want to test it.
-The sheild we are using is [*Grove Shield for XIAO with battery management chip*](https://wiki.seeedstudio.com/Grove-Shield-for-Seeeduino-XIAO-embedded-battery-management-chip/) and it looks like the figure below.
+The sheild we are using is [*Grove Shield for XIAO with battery management chip*](https://wiki.seeedstudio.com/Grove-Shield-for-Seeeduino-XIAO-embedded-battery-management-chip/) and it looks like the figure in the step 1.

 You can find it not all Pins support I2C and a Pin on board is matched to a corresponding Pin on ESP32S3.
 To make sure that you are using the proper Pin and GPIO, follow the following: